 Address: 670 Lido Park Drive, Newport Beach CA 92663

 Parking: Parking is offered at the parking structure on Newport Blvd or various lots near Lafayette Avenue.

 Newport Surfrider offers an opportunity for beach goers and nature enthusiasts to take in the sun and magical creatures like dolphins and whales first hand.
 This charter offers various options to see these animals including a Sunset Private Cruise where adventurers take in the same great species under orange kissed skies, their Wildlife Adventure cruise where six people can enjoy a private two and a half hour experience, or just relax on the private BYOB two hour harbor cruise.
-Fares range from $275 to $375, and whatever you choose, a day on the water is sure to be remarkable with Newport Surfrider.

 Address: 3700 Central Ave, Newport Beach, CA 92663